-Descriptive statistics will be presented for ECG data at baseline, and Day 6, Day 30 Visit, Day 60 Visit and Day 90 Visit by randomization arm.
-ECG data will be summarized together with changes from baseline, and the number and percentage of subjects with normal/abnormal/abnormal clinically significant results.
+Descriptive statistics will be presented for ECG data at Baseline, and Day 6, Day 30 Visit, Day 60 Visit and Day 90 Visit by study arm.
+ECG data will be summarized together with changes from Baseline, and the number and percentage of subjects with normal/abnormal non clinically significant/abnormal clinically significant results.